-A unique artwork by Yinka Shonibare, Globe Head Ballerina is the latest public sculpture by the artist.
-This piece is a life size work based on a photograph of ballerina Margot Fonteyn.
-Typical of Shonibare’s previous work, the costume is made of African Dutch wax fabric and the dancer has a Victorian-style globe as her head.
+Globe Head Ballerina is a piece of public sculpture which is currently on display on the side of the Royal Oprea House in Convent Garden.
+This piece is a life sized work based on a photograph of ballerina Margot Fonteyn.The costume is made of African Dutch wax fabric and the dancer has a Victorian-style globe as her head.
 Encased within a large snow globe style sphere the ballerina rotates on Pointe.

 To look at previous exhibitions see Press